How to remove ransomware

 GrandSoft exploit kit uses a similar technique as Rig, although it is far less advanced when it comes to obfuscation.
 As soon as the victim lands on the malicious web page, the versions of Java, Flash, Silverlight, and AdobeReader are checked.
 If the vulnerability is found, the kit redirects to the payload retrieval function.

-The recent usage of GrandSoft EK includes distribution of GandCrab in early 2018, as well as dropping crypto-miners, trojans, and password stealers (AZORult stealer).
+The usage of GrandSoft EK includes the distribution of GandCrab in early 2018, as well as dropping crypto-miners, trojans, and password stealers (AZORult stealer).

 Magnitude Exploit Kit